Estimated Read Time: 6 minutes

 In the scenario where you always want more than one approval to begin in tandem, you can leverage Parallel Approvals.
-You can add multiple Workflow Groups to be Approval groups and each group must approve in order to progress from that phase.
+You can add multiple Workflow Groups, Users, and Fields* to be Approval groups and each group must approve in order to progress from that phase.

 This means that each member of the Workflow Group is able to approve, but the card will not transition until all required approvals are gained.

 Note: The card will transition upon the first rejection gained and any prior approvals made before one group rejects will not be stored.

 Cards on a phase with Parallel Approvals active will include the below section when opened and will also display an approval counter on the card face: